bgamari/ghc-wiki-import/implementing-trees-that-grow/ide-support.md

 data Pass = Parsed Process | Renamed | Typechecked

-data Process = Batch | Interactive
+data Process = WithApiAnnotations | WithoutApiAnnotations

-type GhcPs   = GhcPass ('Parsed 'Batch) type GhcPsI  = GhcPass ('Parsed 'Interactive)
+type GhcPs   = GhcPass ('Parsed 'WithoutApiAnnotations) type GhcPsI  = GhcPass ('Parsed 'WithApiAnnotations)
 ```

-So the current `GhcPs` synonym would still indicate the (normal) batch compilation process, and the new one `GhcPsI` reflects the compiler invoked in interactive mode.
+So the current `GhcPs` synonym would still indicate the (normal) batch compilation process without Api Annotations, and the new one `GhcPsI` reflects the compiler invoked to generate the Api Annotations.